Sonar 2076

 Support systems include command consoles, upgraded radio communications, upgraded signature reduction, and new flexi couplings to reduce self noise.
 Sonar 2076 is designed to be fitted into both the new Astute-class submarine and the existing Trafalgar-class submarine, allowing the Royal Navy's entire submarine fleet to have a common sonar system.
-BAE claims that the 2076 represents a "step change" over previous sonars and is the world's most advanced and effective sonar system.
-It is said to have 13,000 hydrophones, many times the number fitted in previous Royal Navy systems and more than any other submarine sonar in the world.
+BAE Systems, which is responsible for building the Astute-class submarines and integrating the Type 2076 Sonar, claims that the 2076 represents a "step change" over previous sonars and is one of the world's most advanced sonar systems.
+BAE further claims it to have 13,000 hydrophones, many times the number fitted in previous Royal Navy systems and more than any other submarine sonar in the world as of 2010.
 A key development is the use of high performance and easily upgradeable commercial off-the-shelf (COTS) processing systems, allowing the introduction of much more sophisticated algorithms compared to earlier sonars.
 The processing power of the system is said to be equivalent to 60,000 home PCs.

 Swiftsure and Trafalgar Update manager, Captain Ian Hughes said, "A good analogy for the performance of Sonar 2076 is that if the submarine was in Winchester it would be able to track a double decker bus going round Trafalgar Square" (a distance of about 60 miles).